-In fact the traveling salesman problem is a classic example of the so called {}\emph{NP-hard problems}; it means that if you find a fast algorithm to solve it, then you solve the \emph{P=NP problem} --- the most important question in modern mathematics.
+In fact, the traveling salesman problem is a classic example of the so-called \textit{NP-hard problems}; it means that if you find a fast algorithm to solve it, then you solve the \emph{P=NP problem} --- the most important question in modern mathematics.

-The so called \emph{nearest neighbor algorithm} gives a heuristic way to find a Hamiltonian cycle with small (but not necessary smallest) weight.
-In the following description, we assume that the graph is complete. \begin{enumerate}[(i)] \item Start at an arbitrary vertex. \item Find the edge with minimal weight connecting the current vertex $v$ and an unvisited vertex $w$ and move to $w$. \item Repeat step \ref{NNA-main} until all vertexes are visited and then return to the original vertex.
+The so-called \emph{nearest neighbor algorithm} gives a heuristic way to find a Hamiltonian cycle with small (but not necessarily the smallest) weight.
+In the following description, we assume that the graph is complete. \begin{enumerate}[(i)] \item Start at an arbitrary vertex. \item Find the edge with minimal weight connecting the current vertex $v$ and an unvisited vertex $w$ and move to $w$. \item Repeat step \ref{NNA-main} until all vertices are visited and then return to the original vertex.
 This way we walked along a Hamiltonian cycle. \end{enumerate}

 The nearest neighbor algorithm is an example of \emph{greedy algorithms}; in other words, it chooses the cheapest step at each stage.
 The cheap choices at the beginning might force it to make expansive choices at the end, so it may not find an optimal solution.
-In fact a greedy algorithm might give the worse solution.
-For example, if we start from the vertex $a$ in the shown weighted graph, then nearest neighbor algorithm produce the cycle $abcd$ which is the worse --- this cycle has total weight $11=1+1+5+4$ and the other two Hamiltonian cycles have weights $9$ and $10$.
+In fact a greedy algorithm might give the worst solution.
+For example, if we start from the vertex $a$ in the shown weighted graph, then the nearest neighbor algorithm produces the cycle $abcd$, which is the worst --- its total weight is $11=1+1+5+4$, and the other two Hamiltonian cycles have weights $9$ and $10$.